henthornlab/academic-kickstart-old/content/author/admin/_index.md

 +++
 # Display name
-name = "Process Operations Research Group"
+name = "Process Ops Research Group"

 # Is this the primary user of the site?
 superuser = true